3D-e-Chem/kripodb/README.md

 Note!
 The webservice returns a limited amount of results.
 To get all results use local files.

 On http://3d-e-chem.vu-compmedchem.nl/kripodb/ui/ there is a KripoDB webservice with the full PDB fragment all vs all matrix.

+# Documentation

+API and data update pipeline documentation can be found at http://kripodb.readthedocs.io/en/latest/.

 # Reference